-According to the World Health Organization (WHO), all six forms of asbestos are known carcinogens and can be extremely dangerous to the health and wellbeing of humans.
+According to the World Health Organization (WHO), all 6 forms of asbestos are known carcinogens and can be extremely dangerous to the health and wellbeing of humans.

 Can asbestos kill you?

-When asbestos fibers are inhaled, they build up in the lining of the lungs, heart, and chest, as the body is unable to break them down.
+When asbestos fibers are inhaled, they build up in the lining of the lungs, heart, and chest and the body is unable to break them down.

 Can asbestos cause pneumonia?